 Of course, man cannot live on culture alone.
 This being Vienna, the area leading up to the seating around the giant screen is a gastronomic paradise, with close to 30 bars and restaurants serving food and drink from around the world.

 Plates of couscous and curry jostle with sausage and suckling pig, pasta and pancakes.
 Grab a steak or try some teriyaki salmon.
 All washed down with your beverage of choice.

 And if this all sounds like a marvelous way to pass a summer’s evening, it is.
 With one caveat.
 It does get incredibly busy.
 Some 980,000 visitors took in the atmosphere last year (2018).
 Finding a place to sit and eat can be especially tricky in the hour or two preceding the film.

 The film festival originally focused on opera productions, but now there’s a mix of musical styles.

 Classical compositions still dominate, but jazz, blues, rock, folk, even punk (albeit unplugged) make regular appearances.
-A recording of Eric Clapton’s Baloise Session might be followed the next day by an operetta by Hungarian composer Emmerich Kálmán.
+A recording of Eric Clapton’s Baloise Session might be followed the next day by an operetta by the Hungarian composer, Emmerich Kálmán.

 It’s a little early for the 2020 programme, but here’s a look back at 2019:

 The event coincided with the 150th birthday of the State Opera House.
 So the film festival programme began with two (almost) live broadcasts from that austere establishment – performances of Aida and Othello.